Information regarding the coronavirus

 Help reducing the spread of the virus

-- Stay at home if you feel unwell and have symptoms such as cough, fever, body ache or even just a runny nose.
+- Stay at home if you feel unwell and have symptoms such as cough, fever, body ache, shortness of breath or even just a runny nose.

 - The Foreign Office of Sweden advice against travelling abroad.